 Note: If you already have a .CDR image, you can skip straight to the next step.

-Insert the disc into the CD/DVD drive and launch Disk Utility.
-The disk will appear in the left column window.
-Click on it once so that its highlighted, as shown in the screenshot below.
+Connect an external drive (or, if you have an older Mac, insert a disc into the CD/DVD drive) to your Mac and launch Disk Utility, which performs many tasks , from the Utilities folder.
+Your disk will appear in the left column window.
+Click on it once to highlight, as shown in the screenshot below.

 hdiutil makehybrid -iso -joliet -o [filename].iso [filename].cdr

-So there you go.
-You can easily create cross-platform hybrid disc images with your Mac without the need for any additional applications.
+There you go.
+You can easily create cross-platform hybrid disc images with your Mac without the need for any additional apps.
 How neat is that?
-To mount the disk image in Mac, simply double-click on it.
-In Windows, CD/DVD mounting tools are required – Saikat featured a couple great tools and Jorge wrote about one which doesn’t require installation.